Setr0/Truth/README.md

   <img src="app.png" />
 </div>

-## A Videogame for promoting the inclusivity made with Unity for desktop devices
+<h2>A Videogame for promoting the inclusivity made with Unity for desktop devices</h2>